-As of December 31, 2013, 26.0% of the total UPB of the residential mortgage loans underlying our Excess MSRs was secured by properties located in California and 9.4% was secured by properties located in Florida.
-As of December 31, 2013, 36.3% of the collateral securing our Non-Agency RMBS was located in the Western U.S., 22.7% was located in the Southeastern U.S., 18.9% was located in the Northeastern U.S., 11.3% was located in the Midwestern U.S. and 5.9% was located in the Southwestern U.S. New Residential was unable to obtain geographical information for 4.9% of the collateral.
+As of December 31, 2014, 26.7% of the total UPB of the residential mortgage loans underlying our Excess MSRs was secured by properties located in California and 8.4% was secured by properties located in Florida.
+As of December 31, 2014, 41.1% of the collateral securing our Non-Agency RMBS was located in the Western U.S., 21.6% was located in the Southeastern U.S., 18.2% was located in the Northeastern U.S., 10.0% was located in the Midwestern U.S. and 9.0% was located in the Southwestern U.S. We were unable to obtain geographical information for 0.1% of the collateral.
 To the extent any of the foregoing risks arise in states and regions where we hold significant investments, the performance of our investments, our results of operations, cash flows and financial condition could suffer a material adverse effect.